Docusign Inc (NASDAQ:DOCU) Director Enrique T. Salem Sells 722,647 Shares

-Docusign Inc (NASDAQ:DOCU) Director Enrique T. Salem sold 722,647 shares of Docusign stock in a transaction that occurred on Monday, January 6th.
-The stock was sold at an average price of $74.75, for a total transaction of $54,017,863.25.
-Following the transaction, the director now directly owns 65,494 shares in the company, valued at approximately $4,895,676.50.
-The transaction was disclosed in a document filed with the SEC, which is available through this hyperlink.
+Docusign Inc (NASDAQ:DOCU) Director Enrique T. Salem sold 722,647 shares of the stock in a transaction on Wednesday, January 8th.
+The shares were sold at an average price of $75.50, for a total value of $54,559,848.50.
+Following the completion of the sale, the director now owns 65,494 shares in the company, valued at approximately $4,944,797.
+The transaction was disclosed in a filing with the SEC, which is available at the SEC website.

-Docusign (NASDAQ:DOCU) last announced its quarterly earnings data on Thursday, December 5th.
-The company reported $0.11 earnings per share for the quarter, beating the Zacks’ consensus estimate of $0.03 by $0.08.
-The company had revenue of $249.50 million for the quarter, compared to analysts’ expectations of $240.40 million.
+Docusign (NASDAQ:DOCU) last posted its quarterly earnings data on Thursday, December 5th.
+The company reported $0.11 earnings per share for the quarter, topping the consensus estimate of $0.03 by $0.08.
+The firm had revenue of $249.50 million for the quarter, compared to analysts’ expectations of $240.40 million.
 Docusign had a negative return on equity of 26.77% and a negative net margin of 25.28%.
-Docusign’s quarterly revenue was up 39.9% on a year-over-year basis.
-As a group, analysts predict that Docusign Inc will post -0.9 earnings per share for the current year.
+The business’s revenue was up 39.9% compared to the same quarter last year.
+Equities analysts predict that Docusign Inc will post -0.9 EPS for the current fiscal year.

-Several hedge funds and other institutional investors have recently made changes to their positions in DOCU.
-Price T Rowe Associates Inc. MD raised its holdings in shares of Docusign by 58.8% during the 2nd quarter.
-Price T Rowe Associates Inc. MD now owns 16,338,342 shares of the company’s stock valued at $812,179,000 after buying an additional 6,051,597 shares in the last quarter.
-BlackRock Inc. raised its holdings in shares of Docusign by 98.2% during the 2nd quarter.
-BlackRock Inc. now owns 5,122,761 shares of the company’s stock valued at $254,654,000 after buying an additional 2,537,764 shares in the last quarter.
-Jericho Capital Asset Management L.P. purchased a new position in shares of Docusign during the 3rd quarter valued at about $77,119,000.
-Scout Investments Inc. purchased a new position in shares of Docusign during the 3rd quarter valued at about $67,705,000.
-Finally, Morgan Stanley raised its holdings in shares of Docusign by 73.7% during the 2nd quarter.
-Morgan Stanley now owns 2,440,441 shares of the company’s stock valued at $121,314,000 after buying an additional 1,035,506 shares in the last quarter.
-80.09% of the stock is currently owned by institutional investors.
+A number of hedge funds have recently bought and sold shares of DOCU.
+Price T Rowe Associates Inc. MD increased its position in Docusign by 58.8% during the 2nd quarter.
+Price T Rowe Associates Inc. MD now owns 16,338,342 shares of the company’s stock worth $812,179,000 after buying an additional 6,051,597 shares during the period.
+BlackRock Inc. increased its position in Docusign by 98.2% during the 2nd quarter.
+BlackRock Inc. now owns 5,122,761 shares of the company’s stock worth $254,654,000 after buying an additional 2,537,764 shares during the period.
+Jericho Capital Asset Management L.P. bought a new position in Docusign during the 3rd quarter worth $77,119,000.
+Scout Investments Inc. bought a new position in Docusign during the 3rd quarter worth $67,705,000.
+Finally, Morgan Stanley increased its position in Docusign by 73.7% during the 2nd quarter.
+Morgan Stanley now owns 2,440,441 shares of the company’s stock worth $121,314,000 after buying an additional 1,035,506 shares during the period.
+Hedge funds and other institutional investors own 80.09% of the company’s stock.

 DocuSign, Inc provides cloud based software in the United States.
 The company offers e-signature solution that enables businesses to digitally prepare, execute, and act on agreements.
 The company sells its products through direct, partner-assisted, and Web-based sales.
 It serves enterprise businesses, commercial businesses, and small businesses, such as professionals, sole proprietorships and individuals.